Oxyeleotris caeca: Habitat

 The karst limestones of the island of New Guinea create fragmented ecosystems with unique local conditions, likely facilitating speciation.
 O. caeca was discovered at near a village called Kafa/Kafka, in a creek which fed into the Mubi River, itself a tributary of the Kikori River.
 The location where the fish were collected was 100-200 m downstream of a cave from which the creek flowed out.
 While it likely originated from the local karst cave system, it is frequently caught in surface waters during the wet season.
-In surface waters, it is often found under stones.
+In surface waters, the species is often found under stones, and is captured by placing a net slightly downstream of a stone before turning that stone over.

 It is not known how extensive the underground cave system is, but it is thought to be large.
 The karst landscape where the fish was found covers around 15000 km2, making it the largest contiguous karst area in the country.
 From the location where O. caeca specimens were found, the karst landscape reaches Lake Kutubu, which is 15 km northwest.
 There is some oil and gas drilling in this area.
-The creek was about 650 m above sea level.
+The creek where the holotype was caught was about 650 m above sea level.

 Taxonomy

 The species is thought to be closely related to the fimbriate gudgeon (Oxyeleotris fimbriata), which is found throughout New Guinea and the Australian Cape York Peninsula.
 The fimbriate gudgeon is one of the few freshwater fish in New Guinea that occurs on both sides of the New Guinea Highlands.
+It is also found in the Kikori River.
 O. caeca is morphologically similar to Oxyeleotris colasi, a cavefish that lives in Western New Guinea, although O. colasi shows greater adaptation to caves.